ccssmnn/tilly/README.md

 ## Contributing

-⚠️ I still have to decide how I want to handle contributions regarding copyright and ownership.
-Please don't hesitate filing Bug Reports or Feature Requests.
+Feel free to file Issues to suggest features or report bugs.
+PR's are welcome!

 ## Security